wxGlade/wxGlade/sphinx/source_code.rst

 ===========================================

-If you want to use the first approach, you need to set ``Keep user code`` for the application in the *Properties* window:
+If you want to use the first approach, you need to set :guilabel:`Keep user code` for the application in the *Properties* window:

 +-----------------------------------------------------------------------+
 |.. image:: images/Calculator_06_ApplicationKeepUserCode.png            |